 Five ethnic tribes can be found in Mari Mari Cultural village namely Bajau, Lundayeh, Murut, Rungus, and Dusun.
 A visit to the traditional homes of each group will basically comprise the three-hour journey at the place with a tour guide.

 What to Do in Mari Mari Cultural Village

 We witnessed some traditional ways of cooking from the tribes including bamboo cooking and fire-starting demonstration.
 We also get to try honey and rice wine making.
 Surely, we tasted them, too (together with some of their native delicacies)!

 Another fun thing our group had was having henna tattoo!

 As we roamed around the ancient houses in Mari Mari cultural village, we saw old furniture, weapons, kitchen utensils, clothing, musical instruments, and the likes.
 We were fascinated with the different indigenous materials that the village was able to keep intact.

-Upon arrival at another tribe, we were welcomed by one of the leaders in a traditional way.
+Upon arrival at one tribe, we were welcomed by one of the leaders in a traditional way.
+We also got to wear some native clothing.
+The people were welcoming as they proudly share to us their rich culture and traditions.

-Making things more exciting, we were able to try two of their ethnic games.
-The first one is blowpipe shooting.
-The other one is what the Murut tribe referred to as Langsaran where you will jump at a platform and will try to reach the things hanging in the roof.
+Langsaran was a fun game where you will jump at a platform and will try to reach the things hanging in the roof.

 It is very good to know that our ancestors’ way of life is kept alive in a dynamic setting like what Mari Mari Cultural Village has.
 I highly encourage travelers (yes, you!) to visit attractions like this to support the preservation of ancient culture and traditions.

-Address: Lot 227-229, 2nd Floor, Wisma Sabah, JalanTunFuad Stephen, 88000 Kota Kinabalu, Sabah
+Address: Lot 227-229, 2nd Floor, Wisma Sabah, Jalan Tun Fuad Stephen, 88000 Kota Kinabalu, Sabah

 Contact Nos.: +6 088 260 501 / +6 088 260 502